growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 #### Upload to Amazon S3

-Save files to Bucket of Amazon S3.
+Save files to the bucket of Amazon S3.

 Please refer to [here](/en/admin-guide/management-cookbook/app-settings.html#get-aws-account-infomation) to set up Amazon S3.